 Choral Scholars Program.
 The Adult Choir includes the sound of trained voices of music students from area universities who participate in our Choral Scholars program, which provides stipendiary support of their work in college and/or graduate school.
 Choral scholars sing in solo, small-ensembles, and full ensembles throughout their 9-month program year (September - May).

 For more information on any of these groups, please contact Tom Elston, our Director of Music and Organist.

-On Tuesday and Thursday mornings, a group of parishioners gather to say Morning Prayer, Rite II at 9:00 in the Hospitality Suite.
-They pray for the concerns of the parish and the community and some serve as Lay Eucharistic Ministers, taking communion to those who are no longer able to attend regular service.
+On Tuesday and Thursday mornings, a group of parishioners gather to say Morning Prayer, Rite II at 10:00 via Zoom.
+Please contact us on how to get connected with this powerful moment.
+They pray for the concerns of the parish and the community.